Psychologists League: History

-As a Marxist group with Communist sympathies, it tried not just to create more employment opportunities for psychologists, but also revolutionizing the methods and intellectual content of psychology.
-Typical of Popular Front caucuses in the sciences, the League saw the procedures and results of empirical research as subject to social influence—most notably that of reactionary economic forces.
-Sometimes, they believed, this process was blatant, as when eugenicists used poorly standardized intelligence tests to prove that feeblemindedness was the basis for urban ills.
-Most often, however, the process was more subtle—as when behaviorists’ research methods excluded political consciousness and social influence from the subject matter of “scientific psychology".
-In each case, the League saw its responsibility as fighting reactionary ideology while developing science that would reveal the dialectics of human psychology.
+As a Marxist group with Communist sympathies, it aimed to create more employment opportunities for psychologists as well as alter the methods and intellectual content of psychology.

-In approaching disputes between different schools of psychological thought, most League members embraced a Marxist eclecticism.
-They ridiculed conservative appeals to objectivity and neutrality, criticized elitist assumptions in existing schools of thought, and called for new theories that would stress psychological change and transformation.
-The Depression and the rise of fascism demanded united action, these young psychologists believed, rather than jockeying for intellectual and professional advantage.
+The League ridiculed conservative appeals to objectivity and neutrality, criticized elitist assumptions in existing schools of thought, and called for new theories that would stress psychological change and transformation as understood in through a broad lens.
 As League member Goodwin Watson explained at a 1936 forum, narrowly focused disciplines were incapable of dealing with the current social crisis, which he compared to a "sinking ship full of holes and rapidly filling with water."
 In Watson's analogy, "sinkologists" absorbed themselves with intensive research on how to repair the ship, while the "sinkiatrists" rushed [in] with all sizes of buckets to scoop the water out, but no solution was reached.
 Why not scrap the ship and get a new one? ...
 A system which rehabilitates in [a therapist's] office and sends the delinquent back to a bad home environment without provision for a job is wasted energy.
 We must deal with society directly".

 Although the Psychologists League did manage to create some job opportunities for psychologists, especially through the Works Progress Administration, in its more ambitious goals it proved to be less successful.
 In fact its influence on the policies of the American Psychological Association was largely negligible.

 The League also fell victim to the sectarian politics of the Communist Party.
 When the Communist faction in the League refused to let the organization vote on the Soviet invasion of Finland, the League's president, Dan Harris, resigned.
 By 1941, the League became a shell of its former self, existing chiefly as a few dozen members with unshakable faith in the Communist Party's politics.